-With more than two years of multi-site archival research that examined Arabic language memoirs, manifestos, and private papers, as well as consular reports of the British Foreign Office and French Ministère des Affaires étrangères, I find that post-colonial Syrian and Iraqi politicians turned to the army for assistance because elites were polarized over the political and economic consequences of (de-)colonization; national, economic, and institutional development; and the regional and international security environment during World War II and the Cold War.
+Research for the book is based on a variety of sources including Arabic language memoirs, manifestos, and private papers; consular reports of the British Foreign Office; and documents from the French Ministère des Affaires étrangères.
+I find that post-colonial Syrian and Iraqi politicians turned to the army for assistance because elites were polarized over the political and economic consequences of (de-)colonization; national, economic, and institutional development; and the regional and international security environment during World War II and the Cold War.
 Anti-establishment parties were intolerant of their conservative rivals’s custodianship over post-colonial states, but electoral inequalities prevented serious challenges to the status quo.
 Opposition parties, however, were too factionalized to coordinate resistance, so Ba’athists, Communists, Arab Socialists, Islamic Socialists, Arab Nationalists, Social Nationalists, and Nasserists established party cells in their militaries and built armed alliances for revolution.

-My research helps us understand authoritarian persistence in the Middle East.
-Building on Politicians at Arms’s implications for the military's removal from politics, my essay Sharing Saddles outlines a theory of elite polarization and oligarchic dissatisfaction to explain why Latin American-style civil-military pacts are ill equipped to secure civilian control over the armed forces.
-Even where a segment of the political class secures the consent to rule from refractory officers, rivalries among the political elite undermine cross-partisan coalitions aimed at establishing democratic civilian control.
-The study combines literatures in democratization, authoritarian persistence, and military politics, and uses primary sources in Arabic, French, and English to evaluate the theory in two coup prone states: Tunisia (2011-14) and Egypt (2011-13).
+My research improves our understanding of coup politics as well as authoritarian persistence in the Middle East.
+Building on Politicians at Arms, my essay Sharing Saddles outlines a theory of elite polarization and oligarchic dissatisfaction to show that guaranteeing military prerogatives does not secure the military's exit from the political sphere.
+Even where a segment of the political class secures the consent to rule from refractory officers, rivalries among the political elite undermine cross-partisan coalitions aimed at establishing democratic civilian control over the armed forces.
+Case studies of Tunisia (2011-14) and Egypt (2011-13) are based on interviews (conducted virtually from June-October 2020) with businesspersons, party leaders, and civil society activists; tax-offshoring data from the International Consortium of Investigative Journalists (ICIJ); loan disbursement data from the World Bank and IMF; and secondary sources in Arabic, French, and English.

 “Sharing Saddles: Oligarchs and Officers on Horseback in Egypt and Tunisia,” revise & resubmit, International Studies Quarterly.